 Steam cleaning is where the water is heated at a boiling point of 100 degrees celsius where it is delivered out of the cleaning wand in the form of actual steam.
 This provides a powerful cleaning action that breaks and dissolves a host of unwanted substances.

-Hot Water extraction is where the water is only heated to 60 degrees celsius and delivered through the cleaning wand as hot water.
+Hot Water extraction is where the water is only heated to 60 degrees celsius but not to boiling point and delivered through the cleaning wand as hot water.
 This form of steam cleaning is also effective in combination with a carpet cleaning detergent.

 The steam cleaning process requires pressurised hot water which is then extracted through a wand into a waste tank.
 The pressure and extraction motor can be produced by a truckmount machine or a portable machine.